 Having the right content strategy is essential for people to see your site as an authority in your niche.
 Unfortunately, that alone isn’t enough.
 To rank your website on page one of Google, you need to optimize your content.
 No one can guarantee page one rankings, but it’s much easier with proper strategies.
 That means making sure that each page has relevant keywords and that visitors have an easy time navigating and understanding your website.

-In this blog post, we’ll explain what an H1 tag is, discuss how to find it on any given webpage, and learn how to optimize each one for better website visibility.
+In this article, we’ll explain what an H1 tag is, discuss how to find it on any given page, and learn how to optimize each one for better website visibility.

 What Is an H1 Tag?

-First, each H1 tag on your webpages should contain the most important keywords related to the content of that page.
+First, each H1 tag on your pages should contain the most important keywords related to the content of that page.

 Note, however, that it’s a good idea to have the title tag and H1 contain different keyword variations, so that your page can rank for different phrases.